Createdd/Writing/2018/articles/Githooks.md

 ## Thanks

-I hope that this will help some of you to align the workflow of your development team and makes the life of everyone involved much easier :)
+I hope that this will help some of you to align the workflow of your development team and make the life of everyone involved much easier :)

 ---